raktims2210-dev/representation-economy/VISUALS/VISUAL_INDEX.md

+Here’s a much cleaner, more canonical, and less repetitive version of `VISUAL_INDEX.md` aligned with the current maturity of your repository and Goal-2 positioning.
+It removes duplication, improves institutional tone, standardizes naming, and feels far more HBR/MIT-style rather than “SEO-heavy GitHub dump.”

+It also avoids repeating attribution blocks excessively.

+---

 # Visual Index

 ## Canonical Visual Library for the Representation Economy and SENSE–CORE–DRIVER Framework

-This document provides a structured index of the canonical diagrams, visual systems, and conceptual illustrations contained in the `/visuals` folder.
+This document indexes the official visual systems, conceptual architectures, and institutional AI diagrams contained in the `/VISUALS` directory of the Representation Economy repository.

-The visuals in this repository are designed to explain:
+These visuals are designed to support:

-- Representation Economy
+* Representation Economy
-- SENSE–CORE–DRIVER
+* SENSE–CORE–DRIVER
-- Institutional AI
-- Enterprise AI governance
+* Enterprise AI governance
+* Institutional intelligence systems
-- Machine-legible reality
+* Machine-legible reality
-- Representation infrastructure
-- AI legitimacy systems
-- Delegated autonomy
+* Delegated autonomy
-- Governance-aware execution architectures
+* Governance-aware execution
+* AI legitimacy architectures

 ---

-# Canonical Principle
+# Foundational Principle

 > AI systems do not act directly on reality.
 > They act on representations of reality.

-All visuals in this repository should be interpreted through this foundational principle.
+The diagrams in this repository explore how institutions sense, represent, reason about, govern, and act upon reality through machine-legible systems.

 ---

 # Visual Categories

-The visual library is organized into the following conceptual categories:
+The visual library is organized into the following categories:

-1. Foundational Architecture Diagrams
+1. Foundational Architectures
-2. Representation System Diagrams
+2. Representation Systems
-3. Governance & Legitimacy Diagrams
+3. Governance & Legitimacy
-4. Enterprise AI Architecture Diagrams
+4. Enterprise AI Systems
-5. Failure & Fragmentation Diagrams
+5. Failure & Fragmentation
-6. Context & Translation Diagrams
-7. Runtime Execution Diagrams
+6. Runtime & Execution
-8. Future Institutional AI Visuals
+7. Future Institutional Systems

 ---

-# 1. Foundational Architecture Diagrams
+# 1. Foundational Architectures

 ---